DashBoard page#

 1

-• Backup: creates a backup of all recipes in a single .xml file that can be saved to the desired location.
+• Backup: backs up all recipes to a single .xml file, which can be saved in the desired position.

-• Import backup: imports any backup previously created with FlexiVision One.
+• Import backup: allows the import of any backup previously done with FlexiVision One.

-• Load recipe: loads the selected recipe from the list above and makes it active.
+• Load recipe: uploads the recipe selected in the list above to make it operational.

 • Delete recipe: permanently deletes the selected recipe from the list.